murymi/murymi.github.io/x86_boot.md

 qemu-system-i386 -cdrom os.iso
 ```

 Boom!
-The program boots, and you’ve got that **'H' flashing on the screen like a freaking banner**.
+QEMU fires the hell up and the program boots, and you’ve got that **'H' flashing on the screen like a freaking banner**.

 ---